dromer/PriMol/README.md

       / \
       | |

-When the calibration is done you can turn the molecule along the z and y axis.
+When the calibration is done you can turn the molecule along the z and y axis by moving your hands.

+Moving your hands apart will zoom the molecule.

 ## More Info

 http://wiki.techinc.nl/index.php?title=Pymol-Kinect